 GATA Honors & Awards

 The GATA Honors & Awards Committee presents several honors as well as scholarships each year as listed below.
-Scholarships are presented to high school, undergraduate and graduate students each year.
+Scholarships are presented to undergraduate and graduate students each year.
 Others honors are open to individuals as outlined below.
-All applications and nomination forms may be submitted by mail or online by the membership for the following designations:
+All applications and nomination forms must be submitted online for the following honors and awards:

-Criteria: All students (high school, undergraduate, and graduate) who plan to pursue a career in athletic training as their primary career goal are eligible to apply.
+Criteria: Postgraduate students who plan to pursue a career in athletic training as their primary career goal are eligible to apply.
+This can include students enrolled in professional masters programs and post certification programs.
 The awards exist to recognize students who show leadership potential and a passion for the athletic training profession that Lori exhibited during her career.
-Scholarships are awarded to a student on the high school level ($250), the undergraduate level ($500), and the postgraduate level ($750).
+Scholarships are awarded to up to two postgraduate students in the amount of $750 each.

 All students must be enrolled in a school in Georgia to be considered for the award.
-Undergraduate students must have been accepted into an accredited athletic training program.
 All applicants must plan to pursue a career in athletic training as their primary career goal.

-Criteria: To be eligible for the award the individual must be a certified member of the National Athletic Trainers’ Association, or licensed by the Georgia Board of Athletic Training, and demonstrate exemplary service to the profession of athletic training in Georgia .
+Criteria: To be eligible for the award the individual must be a certified member of the National Athletic Trainers’ Association, and licensed by the Georgia Board of Athletic Training, and demonstrate exemplary service to the profession of athletic training in Georgia.
 Any GATA member may submit a nomination.
 A minimum of 10 years experience as a certified and/or licensed athletic trainer is required with a significant portion of these years taking place in the state of Georgia.

 Criteria: Recommendation by 3 persons (2 of which must be NATABOC certified or state licensed GATA members) detailing the individual contributions to the GATA or the profession of athletic training.
 The GATA recognizes individuals, companies, or institutions who promote athletic training within the state of Georgia.
 The recipient of this award does not have to be an athletic trainer.

-Nomination Procedures: The nominations must be completed and accompanied by three letters of recommendation to the Chair of the GATA Honors and Awards Committee by December 20 each year.
+Nomination Procedures: The nominations must be completed and accompanied by three letters of recommendation to the Chair of the GATA Honors and Awards Committee by March 18, 2022.

 Criteria: 5 + years of service to the state of Georgia as a physician.
 This physician must have worked alongside a certified athletic trainer providing care for Georgia's athletes while graciously giving of their time and service.
 The GATA is proud to award him/her with Honorary Membership to the GATA as well as a commemorative plaque at the January Annual Symposium